Larsende/Agility2020-tcpdump/class1/module1/module05.rst

    .. code-block:: bash
       :linenos:

-      tmsh list ltm virtual /Sample_04/A1/serviceMain
+      tmsh list ltm virtual /Sample_04/A1/serviceMain |grep destination

 #.
-Now take the destination address and compose a tcpdump command to track the traffic coming to this virtual server:
+Now take the destination IP address and compose a tcpdump command to track the traffic coming to this virtual server:

    .. code-block:: bash
       :linenos:

-      tcpdump -nni 0.0:nnn -s0 -w/var/tmp/hackazon.pcap host 10.1.20.103
+      tcpdump -nni 0.0:nnnp -s0 -w/var/tmp/hackazon.pcap host 10.1.20.103

 #.
 After starting the capture, start Chrome and click on the Hackazon bookmark.
 Browse around the site following a couple links.
 Next go to the address bar and type in: "https://hackazon.f5demo.com:8080".
 Then stop the capture in the putty session by using 'Ctrl+c'.

 #.
 Open WinSCP on the Windows jumpbox.
 Download the hackazon.pcap file to the local box.

 #.
-You may be prompted to save the SSH keys.
-Click yes.

-#.
 Now open Wireshark and open the hackazon.pcap file you just copied from the F5.

 #.
-If you run into issues copying the hackazon.pcap file to the jumpbox you can use the already created file in the Downloads folder hackazon2.pcap.
+If you run into issues copying the hackazon.pcap file to the jumpbox you can use the already created file in the My Documents folder hackazon2.pcap.